 What type of securities does GPB Capital Holdings offer?

 GPB Capital Holdings offers exempt, private-placement securities.
-These investments inherently have a high degree of risk due to their nature as unregistered securities offerings and lack of regulatory oversight.
+These investments, being unregistered securities offerings, inherently have a high degree of risk.

 What is the Form 10 filing for GPB Capital Holdings?

 On May 13, 2022, GPB Capital Holdings filed a Form 10 Registration Statement with the U.S. Securities and Exchange Commission for GPB Holdings II, LP.
-The Form 10 filing marked the completion of independent audits for more than 90 percent of GPB Capital’s assets.
+The filing marked the completion of independent audits for more than 90 per cent of GPB Capital’s assets.

 What is the lawsuit involving GPB Capital Holdings and Patrick Dibre?

-GPB Capital Holdings sued Patrick Dibre, claiming that he accepted $42 million in payment for his automotive dealerships but never sold and relinquished the dealerships and their cash flow and profits to GPB.
+GPB Capital Holdings sued Patrick Dibre, claiming he accepted a $42 million payment for his automotive dealerships but never relinquished the dealerships or their funds to GPB.

 What companies are in GPB Capital portfolio?

-The company provides a variety of services, including the GPB Automotive Portfolio, GPB Holdings, GPB Holdings II, GPB Holdings III, GPB Holdings Qualified, GPB NYC Development, GPB Cold Storage, GPB Cars 12, GPB 5, GPB 6, and Armada Waste Management (formerly GPB Waste Management).
+The company provides various services, including the GPB Automotive Portfolio, GPB Holdings, GPB Holding II, GPB Holding III, GPB Holding Qualified, GPB NYC Development, GPB Cold Storage, GPB Cars 12, GPB 5, GPB 6, and Armada Waste Management (formerly GPB Waste Management).

 What is the latest news regarding GPB Capital?